FakelsHub/sFall-X/artifacts/scripting/HookScripts.md

 critter arg0 - The critter performing the action int     arg1 - Attack Type (see ATKTYPE_* constants)
 int     arg2 - Is aimed attack (1 or 0)
-int     arg3 - The normal AP cost
+int     arg3 - The normal AP cost (default)
-Item    arg4 - The weapon
+Item    arg4 - The weapon for which the cost is calculated, if it is 0 this case the pointer to the weapon can be obtained by the value "Attack Type" pointing to the slot containing the weapon

 int     ret0 - The new AP cost
 ```